 e I-15 Farmington to Salt Lake City EIS use the HOT lane assumptions in hich are currently 1 HOT lane each direction.
 WFRC's 2019-2050 RTP along the broader Wasatch Front (Weber, Davis, Salt Lake, and Utah o 4 GP and 2 HOT lanes.
-However, to maintain consistency of the HOT lanes tch Front, this conversion to 2 HOT lanes would likely occur as part of a e Wasatch Front (not just for the segment of I-15 included in the EIS study nat would make all lanes HOT lanes is inconsistent with the existing and 4OT lanes on I-15 north and south of the EIS study area in WFRC's 2019- luated for the segment of I-15 in Salt Lake City between North Temple and this analysis, see Level 2 Screening for Interchange and Bicyclist and Lake City on page 61.
+Evaluating concepts that would remove all HOT existing and planned number of GP and HOT lanes on I-15 north and south C's 2019-2050 RTP.
+To maintain consistency of the HOT lanes on I-15 t, any removal of HOT lanes would need to occur as part of a larger, regional (not just for the segment of I-15 included in the EIS study area).

+luated for the segment of I-15 in Salt Lake City between North Temple and his analysis, see Level 2 Screening for Interchange and Bicyclist and .ake City on page 61.

-tried to minimize impacts to all resources.
-In Davis County between 400 North tracific and UTA FrontRunner railroad tracks are west of I-15.
-Part of the on to Salt Lake City Project is to "support the planned FrontRunner Double ent, UDOT is supporting the planned FrontRunner Double Track projects by vest of I-15 to construct the planned double track.
-Relocating the railroad asible concept.
-Land is not available on the west side onto which to move the sting and one planned UTA FrontRunner track and two Union Pacific tracks four railroad tracks would then require moving the power lines west of the ng Legacy Parkway, which is west of the power lines.
-Moving the railroad acy Parkway is not feasible or cost-effective and would also result in a property on the west side of Legacy Parkway.
+n Level 1 screening.
+See Section 3.1.1, Level 1 Screening for Mainline rel 1 Screening of I-15 Mainline Concepts, for more information about this ried to minimize impacts to all resources.
+In Davis County between 400 North acific and UTA FrontRunner railroad tracks are west of I-15.
+Part of the on to Salt Lake City Project is to "support the planned FrontRunner Double track projects by est of I-15 to construct the planned double track.
+Relocating the railroad sible concept.
+Land is not available on the west side onto which to move the ting and one planned UTA FrontRunner track and two Union Pacific tracks four railroad tracks would then require moving the power lines west of the ng Legacy Parkway, which is west of the power lines.
+Moving the railroad cy Parkway is not feasible or cost-effective and would also result in property on the west side of Legacy Parkway.

 ct showed that additional roadway capacity is needed to improve operations, avel time and average speed on I-15 in 2050.
 Traffic modeling for the in Section 3.1, Level 1 and Level 2 Screening for I-15 Mainline Concepts.
-Not I converting all lanes to HOV/HOT lanes would reduce capacity lower than the Id not meet the purpose and need for the project.
+Not converting all lanes to HOV/HOT lanes would reduce capacity lower than the Id not meet the purpose and need for the project.

-e lane system as part of the 5 GP each direction and 2 reversible express assumed that the 2 reversible express lanes would operate southbound in the ind in the afternoon period to match higher traffic flows in those directions ue to safety and operational considerations related to reversing the directions res, all existing reversible lane systems assume planned time frames when the pecific directions.
-Given the time required to switch over reversible lanes is about hours of operations, it is not feasible or prudent to have a system with
+lane system as part of the 5 GP each direction and 2 reversible express assumed that the 2 reversible express lanes would operate southbound in the nd in the afternoon period to match higher traffic flows in those directions te to safety and operational considerations related to reversing the directions es, all existing reversible lane systems assume planned time frames when the pecific directions.
+Given the time required to switch over reversible lanes s about hours of operations, it is not feasible or prudent to have a system with